-The land that surrounds the town of Varese (380 mt. a.s.l.) is a cocktail of areas and challanging cycle routes: a strip of Prealpine foothills to the North where you can find the Monte Campo dei Fiori (1,200 mt. a.s.l.), which you can climb up by your road bike, and Monte Martica (1,030 mt. a.s.l), and an area relatively flat (approx 300 mt. a.s.l.) to South.
+The land that surrounds the town of Varese (380 mt. a.s.l.) is a cocktail of areas and challanging cycling routes: a strip of Prealpine foothills to the North where you can find the Monte Campo dei Fiori (1,200 mt. a.s.l.), which you can climb up by your road bike, and Monte Martica (1,030 mt. a.s.l), and an area relatively flat (approx 300 mt. a.s.l.) to South.

-Nestled in the foothills of the Swiss-Italian Prealps, Varese is the perfect launchpad for your cycling holiday from which to explore by bike the cycle routes around Lake Maggiore, Lake Lugano and the challenging climbs in the deeply wooded hills around.
+Nestled in the foothills of the Swiss-Italian Prealps, Varese is the perfect launchpad for your cycling holiday from which to explore by bike the routes around Lake Maggiore, Lake Lugano and the challenging climbs in the deeply wooded hills around.

 Varese among ancient villas and gardens to see